Auto Loader incrementally and efficiently processes new data files as they arrive in cloud storage without any additional setup.

 In case of failures, Auto Loader can resume from where it left off by information stored in the checkpoint location and continue to provide exactly-once guarantees when writing data into Delta Lake.
 You don’t need to maintain or manage any state yourself to achieve fault tolerance or exactly-once semantics.

 Databricks recommends Auto Loader in Delta Live Tables for incremental data ingestion.
-Delta Live Tables extends functionality in Apache Spark Structured Streaming and allows you to write just a few lines of declarative Python or SQL to deploy a production-quality data pipeline.
+Delta Live Tables extends functionality in Apache Spark Structured Streaming and allows you to write just a few lines of declarative Python or SQL to deploy a production-quality data pipeline with:

 You can tune Auto Loader based on data volume, variety, and velocity.